CelestialBoon/celestialboon.github.io/docs/philosophy/2021-03-18-procrastination.md

 In our society, which lacks the frameworks and the structures and the overall culture to really support a shift of this import, this is a terrifying prospect, and is thus avoided at all costs.

-The alternative, thus, is to keep living the lie, making us feel good all the while believing that we *are* that capable, if only we didn't do Bullshit Decision #5 or #46 or if Bad Thing #93 didn't happen to us that time.
+The alternative, thus, is to keep living the lie, making us feel good all the while believing that we ARE that capable, if only we didn't do Bullshit Decision #5 or #46 or if Bad Thing #93 didn't happen to us that time.

-Some things are procrastinated indefinitely because facing them would face us with our inexperience, with our inadequacy, or whatever event that would destabilize our social standing, or at least upset our self-image; all of which would be a direct blow to our fragile ego, which in self-defense postpones the act indefinitely while still affirming that yes, *obviously* that's a thing we can do, we just won't right now because XYZ.
+Some things are procrastinated indefinitely because facing them would face us with our inexperience, with our inadequacy, or whatever event that would destabilize our social standing, or at least upset our self-image; all of which would be a direct blow to our fragile ego, which in self-defense postpones the act indefinitely while still affirming that yes, OBVIOUSLY that's a thing we can do, we just won't right now because XYZ.

 ---

 In a world where personal change is disincentivized, many people's best option is to continue sticking to the original plan despite all else; to hold to their mask come hell or high water.

 Some examples of this dis-incentivization are a culture that doesn't encourage experimentation and rarely forgives, operating on multiple levels on the "Once Bad, Always Bad" principle (see: permanent grade history, criminal records, cancel culture, etc.).
-While such a system is *not* unjustified in the current environment, it is a sick piece of a sick society puzzle; only with a radically (at-the-roots) different society would a different methodology be the most reasonable at large.
+While such a system is NOT unjustified in the current environment, it is a sick piece of a sick society puzzle; only with a radically (at-the-roots) different society would a different methodology be the most reasonable at large.

 This, of course, leads to a very toxic environment where people are at no point incentivized to *be themselves*: that is, people with their own peculiarities and differences (instead of being stamped out into conformity and compliance through "education"), their own life paths (insted of the pre-arranged school and carreer paths), their own freedom to make mistakes (instead of a culture that will hold their mistakes against them forever), and their ability to bring something unique to the world (where instead only the most basic of instruction-following is required of the vast majority of people for the majority of their time).